Kaif-Zakey/MERN-stack-Application/README.md

 ## 📞 Support

-If you have any questions or need help, please open an issue on GitHub or contact [your-email@example.com].
+If you have any questions or need help, please open an issue on GitHub or contact [kaifzakey22@example.com].

 ---

-**Happy Coding!** 🎉
+**Vibe Code!** 🎉